bradneal14/terminalVelocity/README.md

 ### Starting to Come Together
 ![Alt text](http://i.imgur.com/2mqZMid.png)

-The game progresses as you build on past achievements and continue towards rescuing the game's source code from the crashed server.
+The game goes on the user builds on past achievements and continues towards rescuing the game's source code from the crashed server.

 ### Getting There